Sky Voyager

 Sky Voyager is a flying theatre simulator ride located at Dreamworld in Gold Coast, Queensland, Australia.
-It is the Southern Hemisphere's first and only flying theatre simulator ride that opened in August 2019.
+It is the Southern Hemisphere's first and only flying theatre simulator ride; it opened in August 2019.
 It replaced the Dreamworld Cinemas.

 Sky Voyager is one of Dreamworld's eight family rides and is sponsored by ExperienceOz.
 The ride can carry up to 60 riders and a ride cycle typically lasts for nearly 6 minutes, depending on the film played.

 The ride is themed to flight with the ride's exterior themed to an airport and queue themed to an airport terminal.

 History

 In late 2017, Dreamworld was planning to open a simulator ride that showcases various Australian locations to replace the Dreamworld Cinemas.
 This came after a plan that included giving the Rocky Hollow Log Ride and WipeOut a revamp and also the possible reopening of the Eureka Mountain Mine Ride.
-Dreamworld announced on 27 December, that they would be opening a i-Ride that showcases various locations in Australia.
+Dreamworld announced on 27 December, that they would be opening an i-Ride that showcases various locations in Australia.
 The ride is similar to Soarin' at Disney California Adventure Park.
 Dreamworld also announced that the attraction will be built by Brogent Technologies.
 In early 2018, the Dreamworld Cinemas was permanently closed.

 In March 2018, parts for the new i-Ride started to arrive at the Dreamworld carpark near BuzzSaw.
 During construction, the Gold Rush Country was blocked of by fencing for storage of parts for the new attraction and the ongoing demolition of the Gold Rush Country.
 In late 2018, Dreamworld announced that the i-Ride will be called “Sky Voyager”.
 They also announced that the attraction will open in the summer holidays.
 Sky Voyager's opening was delayed and never opened in the summer holidays.

 In August 2019, Sky Voyager opened to the public after a nine-month delay.
 The opening also came with the announcement of a 50 million dollars investment which included a new Mack coaster and a waterslide complex.

 On 9 September 2020, Dreamworld announced that there will be a new experience available for a limited time featuring landmarks from the United States.
 The new experience will be only available for a limited time from 10 am to 3:30 pm every day.
 The original Australian experience will continue to run after these hours.

 Characteristics

-Sky Voyager is one of Dreamworld's eight family rides alongside the Dreamworld Express, Escape from Madagascar, Gingy's Gliders, MAD Jungle Jam, Shockwave, Skadoosh Bumper Cars and Vintage Car Adventure.
+Sky Voyager is one of Dreamworld's eight family attractions alongside the Dreamworld Express, Kenny's Forest Flyer, a currently under-refurbishment kite flyer attraction, Belinda's Treehouse, Shockwave, Deep Sea Dodgems and Vintage Car Adventure.

 The ride consists of two floors with three gondolas each.
 Each gondola can carry up to 10 riders, making the ride capable of carrying up to 60 riders at once.
 Riders are restrained with a seatbelt.
 Throughout the ride, the gondola moves in several of unique ways throughout the ride.
 Mist and different scents are also used to convey the feeling of flight.
 A cycle on Sky Voyager typically lasts for nearly 6 minutes.